bigbluebutton/bigbluebutton.github.io/_posts/2.6/2022-02-10-release-tests.md

 3. Save as to local device

 Share notes should export and download in the chosen format.

+### Pin notes onto whiteboard

+1. Open shared notes, write something.
+Click the three dots icon.
+Choose "Pin notes onto whiteboard".

+2. Shared notes should appear on top of the whiteboard.
+Shared Notes button should become disabled.

+3. Click "Unpin notes".
+Shared notes should disappear from the whiteboard.
+You should be able to open Shared Notes again.

+### Convert notes to presentation

+1. Open shared notes, write something.
+Click the three dots icon.
+Choose "Convert notes to presentation".

+2. Shared notes should be converted to a presentation file and that file should be uploaded to the whiteboard

 ### Using shared notes formatting tools